-Carol Timm has declared her intention to run for Upland City Council in November 2014.
+Carol Timm is running for Upland City Council and has been walking the districts for the last six months.
 Many have asked Timm why, in such a troubled environment, does she want to serve on the Upland City Council?
 Timm stated, “Because, more than ever, this is the time when Upland needs people dedicated to facing the problems, considering the alternatives and taking action, not giving it to another committee to ponder.
 Upland citizens deserve elected officials that don’t wait two years to stand up to the plate and make decisions about our finances and our quality of life issues.
 There is a time to gather information and there is a time to gather courage and take action.
 In studying bankrupt cities, I have learned they failed to act.
 Just as Upland has failed to act in a timely manner.
 Effective leadership leads to action.
 I have the time, experience and passionto dedicate myself to the challenge.”

 Carol Timm’s supporters believe that she has a proven record of accomplishing positive goals for the city.
 Her tenure of sixteen years on the Planning Commission, Historic Commission and Airport Land Use Committee have given her invaluable experience in investigating projects, asking the difficult questions and making the necessary decisions for the good of the entire community and its citizens.
 She is equipped to bring the same skills to the City Council, as well as an innate passion and conviction to accomplish difficult tasks.